Iltija

-Plot summary
+Plot

 The story revolves around Hina and Sameer who love each other and marry.
-After their marriage, the test of their relationship starts when Hina births a girl with Down Syndrome.
-Due to the birth of a child who is not as normal as others, Sameer's mother does not like Hina and due to her interference she had to leave Sameer's house.
-Hina than starts living in her mother's house where she brings up her daughter Khushi, lone.
+After their marriage, the test of their relationship starts when Hina births a girl with Down syndrome.
+Due to the birth of a child who is not as normal as others, Sameer's mother does not like Hina and due to her interference she has to leave Sameer's house.
+Hina than starts living in her mother's house where she brings up her daughter Khushi, alone.